software-engineering-community/software-engineering-community.github.io/README.md

 title: SECO Website
 ---

-This is the SECO (Software Engineering Community) Website repository.
+This is the SECO (Software/System Engineering Community) Website repository.
 Content from this repository is published to https://seco.rocks/ automatically.

 # add a manual event